-List all of the data elements involved (e.g. name, date of birth, SIN, address, medical diagnoses, connection with identified service provider such as welfare or counselling etc.) ■ Name ■ Address □ Date of birth ☐ Government ID number (specify) ☐ SIN ☐ Financial information ■ Medical information ☐ Personal characteristics such as race, religion, sexual orientation □ Other (describe) (3) Relationship What is the relationship between the recipient of the information and the individuals affected by the breach? ■ Stranger ☐ Friend ■ Neighbour ■ Ex-partner □ Co-worker ☐ Unknown □ Other (describe)
+of the data elements involved (e.g. name, date of birth, SIN, address, medical diagnoses, ction with identified service provider such as welfare or counselling etc.) Name Address Date of birth Government ID number (specify) SIN Financial information Medical information Personal characteristics such as race, religion, sexual orientation Other (describe) elationship Is the relationship between the recipient of the information and the individuals affected by each?
+Stranger Friend Neighbour Ex-partner Co-worker Unknown Other (describe)